ibayer/fastFM/_sources/guide.txt

 Visualizing MCMC Traces
 -----------------------

-Our MCMC implementation samples model and hyper parameter add every iteration and calculates a running mean of the predictions.
+Our MCMC implementation samples model and hyper parameter at every iteration and calculates a running mean of the predictions.
 MCMC traces are an important tool for evaluating convergence and mixing behavior MCMC chains.
 The following example demonstrates how to calculate statistics for predictions, hyper parameter and